To be the most preferred transport organization in the sub-region.

 To satisfy customer needs through the provision of an efficient and quality transport service.

 The Bilateral Agreement relating to the Tanzania-Zambia Railway, made between the two Governments on 29 th September 1993, forms the basis and foundation of the existence of TAZARA.
 This Agreement is given effect by the TAZARA Act, which provides for the governance of the Authority, the nature of business transactions and other matters related to the provision of services by the railway.
 The two Governments of the United Republic of Tanzania and the Republic of Zambia hold the shares of TAZARA on a joint and equal basis.
-TAZARA operates as a statutory body established by the National Legislatures of both Tanzania and Zambia, through the TAZARA Act of1975, amended and replaced by the TAZARA Act of 7th July 1995.
+TAZARA operates as a statutory body established by the National Legislatures of both Tanzania and Zambia, through the TAZARA Act of1975, amended by the TAZARA Act of 1995.
 The governance structure, as provided for by the TAZARA Act, comprises a Council of Ministers, Board of Directors and Management.

 Council of Ministers